 Enrichment and Work Experience

 As part of the Extended Diploma programme all students will complete a one week compulsory work placement of their choice.
 Work experience is a vital part of a young person’s learning experience.
 It supports the academic skills they develop during their time at The Sixth Form and allows them to acquire skills that cannot be taught in the classroom.
 Responsibility for obtaining this placement lies ultimately with the learner, although there is vast amount of support and guidance available to assist them through the work experience officer, careers guidance team, curriculum teachers and your personal tutor.

 You will have the opportunity to take part in a wide range of sports related enrichment and we encourage our students to do so.
 These include: Duke of Edinburgh’s Award Scheme, First Aid, Voluntary Service Award, Cricket, Football, Basketball, Rugby, Netball and Athletics.

 Students are required to take part in practical based lessons and will require suitable clothing and footwear for indoor and outdoor activities.
-As part of this course you will have the opportunity to undertake the Level 2 Gym Instructor course run by Focus Training.
+As part of this course you will have the opportunity to undertake the Level 2 Gym Instructor course.
 We are able to offer this at a significantly reduced cost.
 The course is aimed at those wishing to pursue a career within the health and fitness industry, equipping you with the skills, knowledge and understanding to work with gym users and help them to reach their health and fitness goals.
 The qualification is nationally accredited and recognised throughout the UK and overseas.